openHABian - Hassle-free openHAB Setup

 openhabian.conf and set the

 Mind you that if you intend to open an issue, we need you to provide the output of

-You might want to setup openHABian to automatically backup and mirror your internal SD card to an external unit.
-We suggest to use another SD card in an external card writer device so that in case your internal SD card fails, you can switch SD cards to get the system back up running fast.
+To setup openHABian to automatically backup and mirror your internal SD card to an external storage unit, we suggest to use another SD card in an external card writer device so that in case your internal SD card fails, you can switch SD cards to get the system back up running fast.
 Note most "16GB" cards are not exactly 16 GB and your new one mustn't have less bytes than the old one so openHABian enforces the second card to have at least twice the size of your internal card.
-We make use of that extra space as storage for the backup system.
+We can make use of that extra space as storage for the backup system.

 backupdrive=/dev/sdX (replace X with the proper character) to enable this functionality right during unattended installation.

 The first attached disk type device is usually called